SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/6-tokenisation.md

 3. Users can set a saved card as default, and this default is reflected in My Account payment methods.
 4. Expired card indicators are shown in both checkout and My Account so invalid cards are clearly identified.
 5. Saved-card mode is tracked through a dedicated internal selection state to keep checkout behavior consistent.
-6. If a shopper selects a saved card and then switches to another payment option, checkout payment details are cleared to prevent stale state
+6. If a shopper selects a saved card and then switches to another payment option, checkout payment details are cleared to prevent stale state.